 Table of Contents

-What can be done about it?
-There are, of course, some measures, as I explain in this article explain: 7 tips against retro fatigue.
-To anticipate – variety in the retro and playful elements are definitely an important building block!
+In addition to online retrospective games, there are of course some other important measures, as I explain in this article explain: 7 tips against retro fatigue.
+Variety in the retro and playful elements are definitely an important component!

 This is where our list of the best retro games comes into play: Free Retrospective Play for Remote Teams.
 Alternatively, by the way, this article is also recommended: 54 Retro ideas for beginners and professionals.